Plan your safari

 Health & documents

 Carry any prescribed antimalarial medication, a basic personal first-aid kit and hand sanitiser.
-Bring your passport (valid for at least six months with blank pages), any required visa or electronic travel authorisation, and a yellow-fever vaccination certificate if your route requires one.
+Bring your passport (valid for at least six months with blank pages), any required visa or electronic travel authorization, and a yellow-fever vaccination certificate if your route requires one.
 We confirm the exact requirements for your itinerary before you travel.

 Luggage